Blosc/python-blosc2/ANNOUNCE.rst

-Announcing Python-Blosc2 2.6.1
+Announcing Python-Blosc2 2.6.2
 ==============================

-Updated to latest C-Blosc2 2.14.1.
-This was necessary to be able to load dynamics plugins on Windows.
+Updated to latest C-Blosc2 2.14.3.
+This was necessary to fix several CVEs in the C-Blosc2 library.
+Also, the new version adds protection when platforms have just one CPU.
+This caused the internal number of threads to be 0, producing a division by zero.

 For more info, you can have a look at the release notes in: